Vintage Hiking Boots Are The Newest (Old) Thing In Menswear

 Casual

-When the cold weather hits, hiking boots make the perfect footwear accompaniment to layered looks.
+When the cold weather hits, vintage hiking boots make the perfect footwear accompaniment to layered looks.
 Stay warm by teaming chinos or jeans with a chunky roll neck sweater and a gilet or chore jacket.
 Hiking boots in chestnut brown or black leather or tan suede finish off the look well.

 Smart casual